This page will be updated when new information is available. Check back regularly for further updates.

 About the Procurement Act 2023

-The existing laws will continue to apply until the new Act comes into force.
+The existing laws continued to apply until the new Act comes into force.

 You can read more information on the transformation of public procurement at: